Mahendra Siregar

-Mahendra Siregar (Note: It is generally the practice in Indonesia to refer to a person using their first name and the person should be referred to by the first name, Mahendra) (born 17 October 1962 in Jakarta) is the chief of the Financial Services Authority (OJK) of Indonesia.
-He previously served as Deputy Foreign Minister and was formerly the Indonesian Ambassador to the United States.
-On 25 October 2019, he was appointed as the deputy minister of foreign affairs supporting Indonesian foreign minister Retno Marsudi in the second Jokowi cabinet appointed two days earlier on 23 October.
-Earlier, he had been appointed as Ambassador to the US by President Joko Widodo in 2018.
-He took up his post in Washington DC in early 2019.
+Mahendra Siregar (Note: It is generally the practice in Indonesia to refer to a person using their first name and the person should be referred to by the first name, Mahendra) (born 17 October 1962 in Jakarta) is an Indonesian politician and diplomat who most recently served as the chief of the Financial Services Authority (OJK) of Indonesia.
+Previously, he was appointed as Ambassador to the US by President Joko Widodo in 2018, serving from April to October 2019.
+He was then appointed as the deputy minister of foreign affairs on 25 October 2019, supporting Indonesian foreign minister Retno Marsudi in the second Jokowi cabinet.
 Mahendra is a respected economist in Indonesia who has held various senior positions within the Indonesian bureaucracy.

+Mahendra resigned from his post at the Financial Services Authority on 30 January 2026 following significant concerns raised by MSCI regarding unclear share ownership and potential coordinated trading activity on the Indonesia Stock Exchange.

 Early life

 Mahendra Siregar's family background is Sumatran.
 His parents are from the Angkola group, part of the Batak people from South Tapanuli in North Sumatra, and the Minangkabau group in West Sumatra.
 He is married to Ita Siregar.

 Mahendra undertook tertiary education, first, at the University of Indonesia in Jakarta.
 He later graduated with a Masters in Economics from Monash University in Melbourne, Australia, in 1991.